appsignal/appsignal-ruby/.changesets/start-appsignal-after-rails-is-initialized.md

 type: add
 ---

 Add a Rails configuration option to start AppSignal after Rails is initialized.
 By default, AppSignal will start before the Rails initializers are run.
-It is not possible to configure AppSignal in a Rails initializer using Ruby.
+This way it is not possible to configure AppSignal in a Rails initializer using Ruby.
 To configure AppSignal in a Rails initializer, configure Rails to start AppSignal after it is initialized.

 ```ruby
 # config/application.rb